junhaoliao/zstd-ffi-js/README.md

 ## Future Compression Support

 This library currently only supports decompression.
 Compression support is planned for a future release.
-The library has been structured to easily accommodate compression functionality when it becomes available.

 ## API